GNINNUR/espa-cloud-masking/not-validated-prototype-l8_cfmask/README.md

 ## Release Notes
 ##### December 2015
+* Incorporated Landsat versions for parts of the algorithm.
+Improving memory usage, and most importantly speed.
 * Replaced confusing bit index tests and assignments in the code.
 With bit value tests and assignments.
 This identified the location and solved a bug in relation to snow being classified as cloud.
 * Updated many looping constructs to properly skip fill pixels.
 * Lots of general code cleanup.